There are many convenient methods to send money to an occupant’s commissary account.

 - Faith Based Services: Bible study, spirituality classes

-Bail can be paid at the County Jail Cashiers office on the G level of the Criminal Justice Building.
-Cash, cashier's check, money orders and all major credit cards are accepted.
+Bail can be paid at the Milwaukee County Jail Cashier’s Office or Kiosk located on Level G of the Criminal Justice Facility.
+Cash, cashier’s checks, money orders and all major credit cards are accepted.
 A valid form of identification must be presented when paying bail.
-Checks must be made out to the Milwaukee County Sheriff's Office.
+Cashier’s checks must be made out to the Milwaukee County Sheriff's Office.

 If bail is refundable, a check will be mailed to the person who posted within three weeks after the case is closed.